nhandyal/Factory/README.md

 javac -d bin -sourcepath src [path to source file]
 ```

 This will create a new folder called bin and recreate the src file hierarchy and place the class files in the appropriate areas.
+If this doesn't work, create a directory called bin in the team14 root directory and then rerun the above command.

 ###Example
 To compile the server files the command would be